paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/black-box-governance.md

 In regulation, the same dynamic applies: Without proof that "enhanced" means something operationally distinct from "routine," the claim becomes unverifiable.
 Citizens cannot distinguish genuinely intensified surveillance from routine work relabelled.
 As with Akerlof's car market, scepticism becomes rational—not because of proven failure, but because verification is impossible.

-Economist Joseph Stiglitz extended this analysis, showing that information problems require special institutional mechanisms to ensure accountability—mechanisms that become critical when citizens must verify regulatory promises they cannot directly observe.
+Joseph Stiglitz extended this analysis, showing that information problems require special institutional mechanisms to ensure accountability—mechanisms that become critical when citizens must verify regulatory promises they cannot directly observe.

 ## **The Practical Reality: Limited Powers, Limited Access**